SmashRivals/https-github.com-SmashRivals-Shitty-List/readme.md

-# Welcome to the maintained Geometry Dash Shitty List repo!
+# Welcome to the maintained my hardest level on geometry dash repo!
 ---
 There isnt much going on here at the moment but the list team will actively be adding new records and levels, so keep an eye out on the [website](https://gdshittylist.asemnada991.repl.co/).
 ---